camarman/GTRPy/README.md

 ## Upcoming Features

-1) Raising and lowering indices of a given vector and tensor fields
+1) Raising and lowering indices for a given tensor field
 2) Gradient, Divergence, Curl and Laplace operations on fields
 3) Partial and Covariant derivatives of the GR Tensors (Christoffel Symbol, Riemann Tensor, Ricci Tensor, Einstein Tensor etc.)
 4) Including more coordinate systems for both 3D and 4D